 - Its video editing tool is much easier to use than Visme’s.

-- Thanks to its Magic Resize tool, Canva lets you repurpose existing designs more easily than Visme.
+- Thanks to its Magic Switch tool, Canva lets you repurpose existing designs more easily than Visme.

 - Canva lets you export your designs in SVG format; Visme doesn’t.